 There are key areas of development in the toddler years that a high-quality Montessori toddler program addresses, resulting in an optimal early learning environment for the child.
 Read our blog post to learn more about key learning areas during these years.

-At HMS, we offer professionally trained and certified Montessori teachers who have undergone a rigorous certification training course and understand the Montessori philosophy.
-We also offer part and full time schedule choices and a high quality summer program for our youngest students.
+At HMS, we offer professionally trained Pre-Primary Montessori teachers who understand the Montessori philosophy and approach to teaching.
+We also offer part and full-time schedule choices and a high-quality summer program for our youngest students.

 The Pre-Primary program at HMS prepares children for the Montessori Primary programs.
 We place a great emphasis on carefully guiding each child into this new environment, since this may be a child’s first experience away from his or her primary caregiver.
 Children who are now comfortably walking leave the nest and move to a space that fits their growing physical needs.
 We work closely with each family to ensure that the child’s first school experience is a positive one.
 As we work through the beginning months of school to establish a routine and overcome any separation anxiety, we nurture each child through this stage of growth.

 “It is true that we cannot make a genius.
 We can only give to each child the chance to fulfill his potential to become an independent, secure, balanced person.” - Dr. Maria Montessori

 The Pre-Primary Program is an environment prepared to meet the developmental needs and high energy levels of children who are transitioning from other programs or entering school for the first time.
 Toddlers crave independence and are eager to learn.
 They develop confidence as they learn how to hang up their own coat, pour their own water, and clean up their own spills.
 A growing conviction of “I can do it” grows within the child as they explore their learning environment and engage with a wide range of educational materials designed just for them.
 We also stress social interaction with other children, development of language and practical life skills, and movement activities.